joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

 Dave loves Elixir, I think it's pretty cool, I think we're going to have fun together.

-Erlang powers things like Whats-App and crucial parts of half the worlds mobile phone networks.
+Erlang powers things like WhatsApp and crucial parts of half the world's mobile phone networks.
 It's going to be great fun to see what will happen when the technology becomes less scary and the next wave of enthusiasts joins the party.